mdzahidul-islam/Power-Distribution-System-Reconfiguration/README.md

 # Deep Reinforcement Learning for Power Distribution System Reconfiguration

 This repository implements three deep reinforcement learning (RL) algorithms: PPO, A2C, and TRPO, to reconfigure power distribution systems and maximize load supply during disasters.
+This work was part of a class project at NYU.

 ## Overview